Metal Halide Lamps

-- A bimetal switch is there to short the starter electrode to the main electrode just at the time of staring.
+- A bimetal switch is there to short the starter electrode to the main electrode just at the time of starting.

 - Starter electrode is used to create initial arc between main and auxiliary electrode that heats up the metal halide salts.

-- Starter electrode or auxiliary electrode is with high resistance to limit the current at initial arc.
+- Starter electrode or auxiliary electrode is of high resistance to limit the current at initial arc.

 - Again discharge is first in argon and then in mercury.

 - Small amount of mercury vapor helps to establish main arc formation between main electrodes through metal halides vapor one by one.

 - To reach up to full light output this lamp takes 5 minutes.